joesanchezjr/joesanchezjr/README.md

 # Software Engineer, Frontend 🌐

-> Curious and creative developer with over eight years of experience in crafting experiences for the web.
+> Curious and creative developer with over nine years of experience in crafting experiences for the web.
 >
 > Helping build a better internet. ☁️